Written by Marc Young on February 19, 2018 under Signal Path PodcastStudio

 Shure Associates share what they like about hearing certain genres of music in certain places with certain technologies.
 Tell us about your listening habits!

-Written by Nelson Arreguín on May 4, 2010 under Artists
+Written by Nelson Arreguín on May 4, 2010 under Live

 A bug?
 How big was it?